How It Works | The Children's Business Fair UK

 Entrepreneurs launching products that they’ve made themselves will be prioritised.

-• Clay beads, crochet and 3D printing have all seen a massive increase in applications recently.
+• Please note – clay beads, jewellery, crochet and 3D printing have all seen a huge increase in applications recently.

 • Please note that baked goods (biscuits, cakes etc) are acceptable as they are considered ‘low risk’.
-However, as they are popular businesses to launch, we will not be able to accept all businesses in this category.
-We remind you that baking is often a stressful, last-minute business with low profits – be warned!
+(Remember that baking is often a stressful, last-minute business with smaller profits – be warned!)

 • All food businesses must follow a simple allergens and preparation guidelines, with clear labelling throughout.